Fiddler on the Roof (film): Plot

-Finally, the people of Anatevka are notified that the Russian government will force the Jews to vacate the village; they have three days to leave.
-Tevye and his family and friends pack and head variously for New York, Chicago, Jerusalem, and other places they know nothing about.
-Chava and Fyedka arrive to inform Tevye, who ignores the conversation, that the two of them are moving to Krakow, Poland.
-As they say their goodbyes Tevye mutters 'God be with you', which Tzeitel repeats to the couple.
-Tevye spots the fiddler and they travel down the road.
+Finally, the people of Anatevka are notified by the Constable that they have three days to vacate the village; after that, the Imperial Russian government will force the Jews to leave.
+Tevye, his family and their neighbors pack and head variously for New York, Chicago, Jerusalem, and other places they have never been.
+Chava and Fyedka arrive to inform Tevye that the two of them are moving to Kraków, Poland.
+As they say their goodbyes, Tevye at first ignores Chava but then quietly says "God be with you", which Tzeitel happily repeats to the couple.
+Tzeitel, Motel and their baby will join the family in America when they have saved enough money.
+As Tevye pulls his wagon full of possessions down the muddy road, he hears the fiddler playing behind him; he motions for the fiddler to follow as Tevye, Golde and their two youngest daughters continue down the road.

 Musical numbers

 All songs by Jerry Bock and Sheldon Harnick, arranged by John Williams.